LaardCommunity/LaardCommunity.github.io/Code-of-Conduct.md

 The following behaviours are considered harassment and are unacceptable within our community, both in person and online:

--Violence, threats of violence, or violent language directed against another person or persons.
+- Violence, threats of violence, or violent language directed against another person or persons.
--Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
+- Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
--Posting or displaying sexually explicit or violent material.
+- Posting or displaying sexually explicit or violent material.
--Posting or threatening to post other people’s personally identifying information (“doxxing”).
+- Posting or threatening to post other people’s personally identifying information (“doxxing”).
--Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+- Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
--Inappropriate photography or recording.
+- Inappropriate photography or recording.
--Inappropriate physical contact.
+- Inappropriate physical contact.
 You should have someone’s consent before touching them.
--Unwelcome sexual attention.
+- Unwelcome sexual attention.
 This includes, sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
--Deliberate intimidation, stalking, or following (online or in person).
+- Deliberate intimidation, stalking, or following (online or in person).
--Advocating for, or encouraging, any of the above behaviour.
+- Advocating for, or encouraging, any of the above behaviour.
--Sustained disruption of community events, including talks and presentations.
+- Sustained disruption of community events, including talks and presentations.

 Furthermore, we will follow all legal guidance from the [European Commission on non-discrimination](https://fra.europa.eu/sites/default/files/fra_uploads/fra-2018-handbook-non-discrimination-law-2018_en.pdf)